uabinf/nlp-group-project-fall-2020-cner/Readme.md

 The predict results are very good for the entities which contains more than one chinese characters, but not so good for the phrase which only has one character.

 # Training Result
-For each training epoch, there would generate a training report, which includes the overall accracy, precision, recall, fscore, and the precision, recall, fscore for each entity type (LOC, PRE, ORG).
+For each training epoch, there would generate a training report, which includes the overall accracy, precision, recall, fscore, and the precision, recall, fscore for each entity type (LOC, PRE, ORG). <br>
 For example:
 <img src="https://github.com/uabinf/nlp-group-project-fall-2020-cner/blob/main/image/training_result.png" width="600"/>